ajeetraina/catalog-service-node-labspace/README.md

-# Docker Catalog Service Tutorial - Docker Labspace
+# Product Catalog Service Tutorial - Docker Labspace

 This is a comprehensive Docker demonstration project created by the Docker Team that showcases multiple Docker services and development practices in a single Node.js application.
 It serves as both a functional catalog service API and a learning resource for Docker-based development workflows.